angulardart/site-angulardart/src/angular/tutorial/toh-pt3.md

 * You created a reusable component.
 * You learned how to make a component accept input.
-* You learned to declare the application directives in a `directives` list.
+* You learned to declare the app directives in a `directives` list.
 * You learned to bind a parent component to a child component.

 Your app should look like this <live-example></live-example>.